dreamofwhy/FirstGitPractice/README.md

 2. Fork the cs360f14/FirstGitPractice repository.
 This is the upstream repository.

 3. In your forked copy, use the online file editor to edit dataFile.md.
 This is a file of favorite movies and/or songs.
-Make sure you provide a good commit message and look at the GitHub flavored markdown. https://help.github.com/articles/github-flavored-markdown
+Make sure you provide a good commit message and look at the [GitHub flavored markdown](https://help.github.com/articles/github-flavored-markdown) and [Markdown Basics](https://help.github.com/articles/markdown-basics)

 4. Issue a pull request back to the original repository.
 Green button at the top left.